 These brownies are in DEMAND, my friends!
 Don't they look awesome?

-Let talk about how make them, shall we?
-They’re super easy.
+Let's talk about how to make Mexican brownies, shall we?
+They're super easy.
 Here goes.

 How to Make Mexican Brownies - the Recipe Method

-Heat up your oven to 325 degrees F and lightly oil an 8×8 baking dish.
+Heat your oven to 325 degrees F. and lightly oil an 8x8 baking dish.

 Add the dark chocolate and butter to a large microwave-safe dish and microwave it on HIGH for 1 minute.
 Remove, stir, and microwave another 30 seconds, or until the chocolate is melted completely through.